Anonymous-SFuzz/SFuzz/Motivation_sample.md

-Now, we extend the function **find_dst_space()** that aims to get a globally set value as an index referencing variables in the current stack.
+Now, we unwind the function **find_dst_space()** that aims to get a globally set value as an index referencing variables in the current stack.

 ```
 void devDiscoverHandle(int sockfd){